ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 review and approval may take place in a PR adding the platform to CI, by a devops team member reporting the outcome of a team discussion.

+- Tier 1 platforms must implement Zebra's standard production feature set, including the network protocol, mempool, cached state, and RPCs.
+  Exceptions may be made on a case-by-case basis.
+  - Zebra must have reasonable security, performance, and robustness on that platform.
+    These requirements are subjective, and determined by consensus of the Zebra team.
+  - Internal developer tools and manual testing tools may be disabled for that platform.
-- Tier 1 platforms must have substantial, widespread interest within the developer community, and must serve the ongoing needs of multiple production users of Zebra across multiple organizations or projects.
+- The platform must serve the ongoing needs of multiple production users of Zebra across multiple organizations or projects.
 These requirements are subjective, and determined by consensus of the Zebra team.
 A tier 1 platform may be demoted or removed if it becomes obsolete or no longer meets